Join Here | Log In

 EDS is a connective tissue disorder.
 Other connective tissue disorders include Marfan syndrome, lupus, rheumatoid arthritis, Churg-Strauss syndrome, and more.[ref]

-What is connective tissue?
-Between the bone, muscles, organs, and nerves is a connective tissue that holds everything together.
+Between the bones, muscles, organs, and nerves is a connective tissue that holds everything together.
 Connective tissue is made up of collagen and elastic fibers, cells, and the extracellular matrix.

 Tendons and ligaments are made up of dense connective tissue, with collagen fibers arranged in parallel for structure.
 Elastin is also found in the ligaments as well as in the skin.